astralfrontier/chaosfrontier-org-wiki/games/flip-a-card.md

 # Card Text
 * [2019 March Prototype](flip-a-card/2019-march-prototype) - the current state of the "core rule" cards
+* [Quickstart and Examples](flip-a-card/quickstart-examples) - hopefully some advice on how to play
 # Unsorted Notes from G+
 A brief stupid thing I showed to a couple friends this week: